Qkrishi-quantum/Fraud_detection_using_quantum/README.md

 #### 95+% Accuracy Obtained

-Our method achieves a remarkable accuracy of 96% on the [Kaggle credit card fraud dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud), with a primary focus on maximizing recall for fraudulent transactions.
+Our method achieves a remarkable accuracy of 96% on the [Kaggle dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud), with a primary focus on maximizing recall for fraudulent transactions.

 ### Dependencies